How to Write an Executive Cover Letter: Example and Tips

 Related read: Using the STAR Method to Create a Superior Resume (+ Examples)

-Researching the company’s website and LinkedIn page is a great way to know the key players and be more prepared to write a customized cover letter.
+Before you start writing your cover letter, do some research.
+Take a look at the company’s website and LinkedIn page, for example.
+This is a great way to know the key players and be more prepared to write a customized application.
 It can also give you clues to the company's goals, visions, current projects, recent media attention, and current leadership team.

 “Please contact me at your earliest convenience.”